 Amazon quick to strike against Azure

 Amazon Web Services has fired another broadside in the cloud pricing wars by lowering outbound data transfer prices by $0.02 per gigabyte.
+The public cloud giant is fond of lowering prices; last fall, it cut rates across the board for users in Europe to match costs in the U.S. It now matches or betters new competitor Windows Azure across the board.

 AWS now charges $0.15/GB for data transferred out of one region into another.
 Other charges remain as they were -- $0.15/GB for general storage fees on Simple Storage Service (S3) and $0.10/GB to transfer data into AWS.
 Inbound transfer fees, however, are on hold until June, which mirrors Azure's discount on inbound data transfer, also in effect until June.